 Process p used artifact a (possibly using multiple steps): written p * a, if p used an artifact a or an artifact that derived a (possibly using multiple steps).

-Artifact a was generated by process p (possibly using multiple steps): written a p, if a or an artifact that derived a (possibly using multiple steps) that was generated by p.
+Artifact a was generated by process p (possibly using multiple steps): written a * p, if a or an artifact that derived a (possibly using multiple steps) that was generated by p.

-Process p1 was triggered by process p2 (possibly using multiple steps): written p1 p2, if p1 used an artifact that was generated or was derived from an artifact (possibly using multiple steps) that was itself generated by p2.
+Process p1 was triggered by process p2 (possibly using multiple steps): written p1 * p2, if p1 used an artifact that was generated or was derived from an artifact (possibly using multiple steps) that was itself generated by p2.

 Multi-step edges can be inferred from single step edges by eliminating artifacts that occur in chains of dependencies.
-The relationships described above are illustrated in Figure 4
+Analyzing Figure 4, it is possible to infer that process p2 was triggered by p1, omitting the fact p2 used a3, which was derived from a2 that in turn was derived from a1, which was generated by p1.
+Other inferences are also illustrated in Figure 4.

 Figure 4: Inference.
-Adapted from [Moreau et al. 2011].
+Source: [Moreau et al. 2011].

 Provenance in Games